 This page covers undergraduate transfer work taken through another UC’s Summer Session, through UC Online (Cross-Campus Enrollment), or through the Intercampus Visitor Program.
 Some basics on this type of transfer credit:

-- Will transfer to UC Berkeley for units.
+- Will transfer to UC Berkeley for units (quarter units will be converted to semester units upon transfer).
 These classes follow the same numbering system as UC Berkeley where courses #1-99 are lower division and courses #100-199 are upper division.

 - Will apply to your UC GPA.